Phnom Penh Day Trips Beyond the Cambodian Capital

 In another horrible case, 108 wild animals, including 15 hedgehogs, 40 sugar gliders, 18 water dragons, 12 squirrels, and eight pythons, were confiscated from a trader who had bought them at Bangkok’s JJ Market and was transporting them through Cambodia to Vietnam.

-What this means is that while the rescue centre feels more like a wildlife sanctuary or safari park with its vast open spaces and sprawling natural enclosures, there are animals that are being nursed back to health which are kept in more confined spaces so they can be protected, cared for, and closely observed.
+While the rescue centre might at times feels more like a safari park with its vast open spaces and sprawling natural enclosures, but at other times feel like a zoo with cages and smaller enclosures, understand that this is because these are animals that are being nursed back to health.
+Some are kept in more confined spaces so they can be protected, cared for, and closely observed.

-If time and budget allows it’s worth doing the excellent behind-the-scenes Bear Keeper for a Day experience operated by the NGO Free the Bears.
-We did it and while we still got to tour the entire centre and see a variety of animals, we spent more time with the Asiatic black bears and Malaysian sun bears, learning about how they are cared for, and preparing and hiding enrichment toys and food for them to keep them active and engaged.
-We’ll tell you more about that experience in another post.
+If time and budget allows it’s worth doing the excellent, full-day, behind-the-scenes Bear Care Tour operated by the NGO Free the Bears.
+We did it and it was a very memorable experience.
+We still got to tour the entire centre and see a variety of animals, but we spent more time with the Asiatic black bears and Malaysian sun bears, learning about how they are cared for, and preparing and hiding enrichment toys and food for them to keep them active and engaged.

-A trip to Udong (also spelt Oudong), around 44kms from Phnom Penh, can take as little as a few hours – it’s a one-hour drive each way by taxi, longer by tuk tuk – although Cambodians can easily stretch it out to a day, lingering over a long lunch, playing cards with friends, and snoozing afterwards in the purpose built bamboo huts.
+A trip to Udong (also spelt Oudong), around 44kms from Phnom Penh, can take as little as a few hours – it’s a one-hour drive each way by taxi, longer by tuk tuk – although Cambodians love to stretch it out to a day, lingering over a long lunch, playing cards with friends, and snoozing in hammocks in the purpose built bamboo huts.

-Udong, which means ‘the Victorious’, is a rather ironic title – it was Cambodia’s capital between 1618 and 1866, a period of decline – yet remains a special, spiritual place for Cambodians.
+Udong, which means ‘the Victorious’, is a rather ironic title – it was Cambodia’s capital between 1618 and 1866, a period of decline that’s often referred to as Cambodia’s dark ages.
+Yet it remains a special, spiritual place for Cambodians.
 Udong was the site of both the crowning and burial of a number of Cambodian kings.

 The main sights are on Phnom Udong or Mount Udong, which is dotted with small temples and stupas containing the ashes of several kings.
 Built by King Chey Chetha II (who ruled from 1618-26), the stupa Damrei Sam Poan contains the ashes of King Soriyopor, who ruled before him.